BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

+It Improves Understanding by ensuring that the content is accessible to a wider audience, reducing the risk of confusion.
+Broadens Audience Reach: It allows non-experts to engage with the content effectively.
+Plain language Increases Retention: Information presented simply is more likely to be remembered.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?